 Place an old, broken clay pot upside down next to a water spout so a toad can make its home here.
 Toads are believed to invite money into the household; they’re especially nice by the door.
 You can also place figurines of toads by the door.

 Fun is good feng shui.
 A happy vibrant home or space is a good space, so plan a party of some kind of happy gathering.
 Remember, a home or office with good feng shui is easy to spot it’s the one where everyone goes and doesn’t want to leave!
 Make your space that kind of place!

 Make This The Year You’re Fully Prepared.

 Prepared.
 That’s how you want to enter each and every year.
 When you’re not, you feel vulnerable, worried that something could sneak up on you and hurt your health, your family and your ability to support yourself.
 You also wonder if the bills will get worse, if you’ll have any opportunities — and when and where they’ll show up.
 The 2014 Success Pack shares it all with you so you are fully prepared.

 It’s a comprehensive guide and reminder service that will keep you updated at all the important changes throughout the year, so you don’t have to remember it all.
 I’ll do it for you.
 The Success Pack is designed to give you the right information at the right time — because feng shui is an art of WHEN as much as it is an art of WHERE.

-We have some very bright spots on the horizon — that you can turn into career, public relations, and relationship GOLD in the Year of the Snake — like how you can turn business travel into gold.
+We have some very bright spots on the horizon — that you can turn into career, public relations, and relationship GOLD in the Year of the Horse — like how you can turn business travel into gold.

 © K Weber Communications LLC 2002-2013